-Our business model is centered on developing therapies for patients with both larger-rare and prevalent cardiac and central nervous system diseases by establishing focused selection criteria to select, develop and advance product candidates that we believe will have a high probability of technical and regulatory success through development into commercialization.
+Our business model is centered on developing product candidates targeting patient populations that place significant burden on society and are most amenable to our genetic medicine approach.
+We are targeting diseases that have seen limited penetration of precision medicine and where we believe there is significant opportunity for gene therapy to play a role as a key therapeutic option.
+We aim to select, develop and advance product candidates that we believe will have a high probability of technical and regulatory success through development into commercialization.
 We may not be able to continue to identify and develop new product candidates.
 Even if we are successful in continuing to build our pipeline, the potential product candidates that we identify may not be suitable for clinical development.
 For example, they may be shown to have side effects or other characteristics that indicate that they are unlikely to be drugs that will receive marketing approval and achieve market acceptance.
 If we do not successfully develop and commercialize product candidates based upon our approach, we will not be able to obtain product revenue in future periods, which likely would result in significant harm to our financial position and adversely affect our stock price.